This program is open to applications beginning:

 Standard delivery: September each year - 2 years, Full-time

-Alternative delivery: April each year - 17 months, Full-time, including classes held weekday evenings and on weekends
+Alternative delivery: April and October each year - 17 months, Full-time, including classes held weekday evenings and on weekends

 Students may request to have prior work experience or previously taken courses assessed for course exemption.
 Contact the department for further details on Prior Learning Assessment Recognition (PLAR).